vy/vy.github.io/content/blog/post/20190425-elasticsearch-survival-guide.md

 ## Avoid `nested` fields

-- Under the hood, each Elasticsearch document corresponds to a Lucene document, almost.
-Though this promise is broken for fields of type [`nested`](https://www.elastic.co/guide/en/elasticsearch/reference/current/nested.html).
+- Under the hood, each Elasticsearch document corresponds to a Lucene document, most of the time.
+This promise is broken for fields of type [`nested`](https://www.elastic.co/guide/en/elasticsearch/reference/current/nested.html).
   There each field is stored as a separate document next to the parent Lucene one.
-This has a couple of particular impacts:
+The impact of this being:

   - Querying on `nested` fields is slower compared to fields in parent document
-  - Retrieval of matching `nested` fields adds an extra slowdown
+  - Retrieval of matching `nested` fields adds an additional slowdown
   - Once you update any field of a document containing `nested` fields, independent of whether you updated a nested field or not, all the underlying Lucene documents (parent and all its `nested` children) need to be marked as